It is very crucial to be willing to accept your partner as they are. They likewise need to accept you for who you are.

 Your relationship is getting toxic if your partner lies, cheats, humiliates you, depreciates you, belittles you, is over-dependent on you, exploits you for money or other resources, emotionally or physically abuses you or mentally, emotionally and physically harm you.

-You mustn’t fail to look after these toxic traits and toxic relationship signs at any cost.
+You mustn’t fail to look after these signs of toxic relationships at any cost.
 If your partner causes you pain mentally, emotionally, or physically and does not hold themselves accountable, perhaps, you need to put an end to the relationship.

 Below are quite a few things you can do if you are in a toxic relationship.